-where $\mathbf{a}$ is the black-body spectrum of the CMB (i.e. a vector filled with ones if maps are in thermodynamic temperature units) and $\hat{\sf C} = \langle \hat{\sf d}\,\hat{\sf d}^T \rangle$ is the frequency-frequency covariance matrix per pixel of the observed data.
-Note that we assume no correlation between pixels for the optimal weights.
+where $\mathbf{a}$ is the black-body spectrum of the CMB (i.e., a vector filled with ones if maps are in thermodynamic temperature units), and $\hat{\sf C} = \langle \hat{\sf d}\,\hat{\sf d}^T \rangle$ is the frequency-frequency covariance matrix per pixel of the observed data.
+We do not assume any correlation between pixels in this work.